tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-parti.md

 ---
 title: Beginner's Guide to Eleventy
-description: What is a static site generator?
-(Part I)
+description: "Part I: What is a static site generator?"
 summary: Static site generators (SSGs) are critical to modern tooling.
 When used thoughtfully, SSGs can facilitate sites that need something in the middle—in the vast expanse between static, hand-coded sites and dynamic behemoths.
 In a multi-part guide, I'll show you how to use Eleventy.
 date: 2020-04-02 16:09:03
 tags:
-  - tutorial
+  - tutorials
   - Eleventy
   - featured
 layout: layouts/post.njk